cloudinary-training/cust-training-2022/README.md

 ```bash
 node testCredentials.js
 ```
-You should your cloud name and API key reported.
+You should see your cloud name and API key reported.
 Keep your API_SECRET a secret!

 ### Run Code: Run code in optimization directory
 Example: run image upload script in optimization directory